LavanyaMiddha/DollarBot2/README.md

 3.  **Integration with Financial APIs:** Integrate with popular financial APIs to fetch real-time transaction data from bank accounts and credit cards.
 This enhancement provides users with up-to-the-minute financial information, ensuring accuracy and completeness in their spending records.
 4.  **Email Monthly Statistics and Budget history:** The monthly report for the expenses made can be sent as a PDF via email consisting of the statistics of the monthly expensiture with charts included.
 5.  **Make Multiple Groups:** Users can create multiple groups to split multiple bills so that every time the user does not need to add all the friends in the same group.
-6.  **Beautification:** The interface can be beautified more to make it more user-friendly.
+6.  **Notifications:** Use SocketIo to enable React status notification.

 :heart: Acknowledgements